Today was spent exploring Caliente and the local area.

 After lunch, we toured Cathedral Gorge State Park.

-The spires and buff-colored cliffs are the result of geologic processes occurring over tens of IMG_0227millions of years.
+The spires and buff-colored cliffs are the result of geologic processes occurring over tens of millions of years.
 The beauty enjoyed today had violent beginnings, starting with explosive volcanic activity that, with each eruption, deposited layers of ash hundreds of feet thick.
 The source of this ash, the

 Caliente Caldera Complex, lies to the south of Cathedral Gorge.